 Before I made 0to255, when I needed to adjust a color I would try to guess the hex code or I’d open Photoshop and create a new document just to access the color tool.
 While Photoshop is one of my most-used tools, using it to find monochromatic colors, one of the most common tasks in design, is somewhat unintuitive due to its color picker using HSB rather than HSL.
-The brightness (B) scale in HSB doesn’t go from black to white whereas the lightness (L) scale in HSL does.
+The brightness (B) scale in HSB doesn’t span from black to white whereas the lightness (L) scale in HSL does.
 This means that with HSB you would need to adjust both the saturation (S) and brightness (B) scales in order to get a complete set of monochromatic colors.
-HSL provides a single monochromatic scale from which you can choose any color and be nearly guaranteed that it will work in any design that also uses the base color, as long as the contrast is right.
+HSL provides a single monochromatic scale that serves as a convenient color palette for many design tasks.
 For this reason, 0to255 uses the lightness (L) scale from HSL.
 That being said, all popular scales will be supported in the upcoming version.

 Because I do most of my work on the web, I wanted a standalone color tool that I could quickly access where I’m doing my work: on the web.
 I hope you find it as useful as I do.
 If you have any questions at all, feel free to reach out.
 Most of all, thanks for using 0to255!